 Descriptive statistics

 In this section, we describe the frequency of answers to the main questions of our survey in the countries covered so far.
-We restrict the sample to the control group and reweight answers so that the samples’ characteristics exactly matched each country’s quotas.
+We restrict the sample to the control group and the reweighted samples.

 The first questions cover socio-demographics and climate-related behavior.
 Figure 1 report the insights most relevant to climate change from these questions.
-For example, only 21% (US) to 32% (France) of people talk of things of climate change (CC) at least several times a month.
-Combined with the ingrained polluting behaviors (driving, flying, eating beef), one understands the challenge to make climate policies accepted, as such policies will necessarily impinge on polluting behaviors.
+For example, only 21% (U.S.) to 32% (France) of people talk or think about climate change (CC) at least several times a month.
+While most people overlook the climate issue and aspolluting behaviors (driving, flying, eating beef) are ingrained, one understands the challenge to make climate policies accepted, as such policies will necessarily impinge on polluting behaviors.

 Before showing the informational treatments, respondents are invited to write down their main considerations about climate change and what their government should do about this issue.
 We read one by one a random fourth of these open fields and recoded them in several categories in function of what they mention.
 Figure 2 presents the percentage of occurrences of our broader set of categories.
-Almost every respondent leaves a meaningful (i.e. not “Empty”) text, be it “I don’t know”.
-A majority of people either expresses concern for climate change, willingness for climate action, or mentions a sector where decarbonisation is particularly needed: we recode this type of answers as “Action needed”.
-Conversely, few people express doubts against the reality of climate change, its gravity, or the need for climate action: we recode them as “No action needed”.
-That being said, those who mention a specific decarbonisation measure are also quite few.
+Almost every respondent leaves a meaningful (i.e., not “Empty”) text, be it “I don’t know.”
+A majority of people either expresses concern for climate change, willingness for climate action, or mentions a sector where decarbonization is particularly needed; we regroup this type of answers under the topic “Action needed.”
+Conversely, few people express doubts against the reality of climate change, its gravity, or the need for climate action: we regroup them under “No action needed.”
+That being said, those who mention a specific decarbonization measure are also quite few.
 Overall, it seems that many people support changes in various sectors but are not fully aware of nature of these changes, let alone the policies that could bring them about.

 Figure 1.
 Climate-related behaviors (in %).